bsvin33t/bsvin33t/jsonb_postgres.md

 I just googled `using like on json fields + postgres`

 To write the query, I used this SO post: https://stackoverflow.com/questions/42918348/postgresql-json-like-query

+Please feel free to raise an issue if you felt this post needs more information.

+Cheers

+Vineeth